Updated on August 25, 2025.

 How you can get sick

+O157:H7 lives in the intestines of farm animals including cattle, sheep, and goats, and we encounter it in more ways than you might realize.
 Ground beef can become tainted with E. coli if bacteria from animal intestines comes into contact with meat.
 E. coli can also live on a cow’s udders, so if you choose to drink unpasteurized milk, you may be putting yourself at risk of infection.

 This harmful strain of E. coli can also make its way into produce when water sources that are contaminated with animal or human feces are used to irrigate crops.
-Some vegetables that are commonly affected include sprouts, lettuce, tomatoes and spinach.
+Some vegetables that are commonly affected include sprouts, lettuce, tomatoes, and spinach.
 E. coli can even taint drinking water and swimming pools.

 Recognize the signs of infection

-You may develop early warning signs of E. coli infections, such as mild stomach pain or diarrhea, as early as 12 to 24 hours after being exposed but there is a 10-day window when it’s still possible to become sick.
-As the infection progresses, symptoms may include severe stomach cramps, diarrhea with blood, vomiting and a low fever.
+You may develop early warning signs of E. coli infections, such as mild stomach pain or diarrhea, as early as 12 to 24 hours after being exposed.
+But there is a 10-day window when it’s still possible to become sick.
+As the infection progresses, symptoms may include severe stomach cramps, diarrhea with blood, vomiting, and a low fever.

 Children can continue to infect anyone who comes into contact with their stool for up to two weeks after they’ve recovered.